kkaur89/PROJECT-FOUR/README.md

 ### Day One - Planning

-As per all the other projects, the first day was spent writing pseudo code, creating a plan for MVP and post MVP feautres.
-We also spent this day wireframing, then splitting out tasks on a trello board and finally creating a entity relationship diagram for the database.
+As per all the other projects, the first day was spent writing pseudo code, creating a plan for MVP and post MVP features.
+We also spent this day wireframing, then splitting out tasks on a trello board and finally creating an entity relationship diagram for the database.

 **Wireframe:**